+bar-zone-color amount &optional med hi crit reverse

+med 20 hi 50 crit 90 reverse nil

-bar-zone-color amount &optional (med 20) (hi 50) (crit 90) reverse [Function] Return a color command based on the magnitude of the argument.
+Return a color command based on the magnitude of the argument.
 If the limits for the levels aren't specified, they default to sensible values for a percentage.
 With reverse, lower numbers are more critical.